Bryan Edwards Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- Edwards is averaging 29.7 receiving yards per game in three career matchups against the Chiefs, 2.8 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).
+- Edwards has averaged 29.7 receiving yards per game in his three career matchups against the Chiefs, 2.8 fewer than his over/under for Sunday's game.

-- In three matchups, Edwards has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Chiefs.
+- Edwards has caught a touchdown pass versus the Chiefs once, but did not have multiple TDs in that game.

-- This week Edwards will face the NFL's 21st-ranked pass defense (263.8 yards allowed per game).
+- The Chiefs have the NFL's 21st-ranked pass defense this season, allowing 263.8 yards per game through the air.

-- The Chiefs have conceded 19 passing TDs this season (1.6 per game), ranking them 15th among NFL defenses.
+- At 1.6 passing TDs allowed per game, the Chiefs defense is ranked 15th in the league.

 Recent Performances